 Yes.
 No.

 My problem is about My problem is not about

 benefits or coverage. benefits or coverage.

 Go on to the next section Skip ahead to Section 10

-of this chapter, Section 4 : at the end of this chapter:
+1 at the end of this chapter:

 "A guide to the basics of "How to make a

-coverage decisions and complaint about quality
+complaint about quality

 appeals." of care, waiting times,

 Customer Service or

 other concerns."